The officer and her assistant regarded Malmquist with placid expressions. “Keoi zoekdou houci go gudoijan,” said the former.

 “How old are you?”

-“That’s shocking.
-I have to say you are still attractive.
+“That’s unbelievable.
+I have to say you still are attractive.
 Were you born here?”

 “I was born in New Gary, actually, and came to Chicago after Liberation.”

 “You really are an astral projection out of nowhere.
 Our joining the Chinese motherland, of course.”

 “Anyway.
 So it’s a bit awkward, isn’t it, with a seventy-two year old?
 What about me?”